 Granules India Ltd is a Hyderabad-based Indian integrated pharmaceutical manufacturer, which focuses on making active pharmaceutical ingredients (API), pharmaceutical formulation intermediates (PFI) and finished dosages (FD) as primary business activities.

-In its FY2016 annual report, Granules India Ltd mentioned that the company has issued warrants to promoters on two occasions in FY2016:
+FY2016 annual report (page 47) of Granules India Ltd mentions that the company issued warrants to promoters on two occasions in FY2016:

 a) 40,95,230 warrants allotted on August 28, 2015, at ₹84.91, which were exercised by the promoters in full on October 31, 2015, when the closing market price of Granules India Ltd was ₹147.90 on October 30, 2015, on BSE.